INTRODUCTION

 3. Thus, the reason for their empowering on the Day of Pentecost, Acts 2:1-4.

-2. Illustrate: Lying on of the hands, Acts 8:14-17; Acts 19:1-7.
+2. Lying on of the hands, Acts 8:14-17; Acts 19:1-7.

 2. The church at Jerusalem used Barnabas to oversee the work in Antioch, Acts 11:22-24.
 This was a pattern for the New Testament church.

 5. The Antioch church would advance the cause of Christ throughout the whole world.
-It would oversee three missionary journeys; that would take the gospel of Christ into Europe, Africa, and Asia.
+It would oversee three missionary journeys that would take the gospel of Christ into Europe, Africa, and Asia.
 These evangelistic efforts would be responsible for reaching the entire Gentile world.
-Illustrate: Separate Me Paul and Barnabas, Acts 13:1-3.
-Let’s now notice Philip’s preaching of Christ in Samaria.

-II THE PREACHING OF CHIRST IN SAMARIA
+II THE PREACHING OF CHRIST IN SAMARIA

 A. Philip went down to Samaria.
 “Then Philip went down to the city of Samaria, and preached Christ unto them,” Acts 8:4.
-Here we have Philip, one of the first deacons, now in the city of Samaria preaching Christ unto them.
+Here we have Philip, one of the first deacons, now in Samaria preaching Christ unto them.
 Illustrate: The Laying On of Hands, Acts 6:1-8.
 It took the laying on of hands of the apostles for the Holy Ghost to grant these specific gifts of the Spirit, Acts 8:14-19.

-B. Philip preached Christ unto them.“And there was great joy in that city,” Acts 8:4, 5.
+B. Philip preached Christ unto them.
+“And there was great joy in that city,” Acts 8:4, 5.

 a.
 Christ preached the kingdom of God was “at hand,” Matthew 4:17.